jhacker91/search-ip-orgname/README.md

 # search-ip-orgname
-Search ip ( or ip whit detailed info) from organization name
+Search ip ( or ip with detailed info) from organization name